ComputeCanada/magic_castle/docs/README.md

 terraform apply
 ```

-The apply will generate a new certificate, upload it on the nodes that need it
+The apply generates a new certificate, uploads it on the nodes that need it
-and reload Apache if it is configured.
+and reloads the reverse proxy if it is configured.

 ### 10.11 Set SELinux in permissive mode